 Breast Milk After the First Six Months Is Still the Most Important Food

-Begin by Introducing Iron-Rich Foods
+Begin by Offering Iron-Rich Foods

-The first solid foods offered are foods rich in iron.
-These foods include iron-fortified infant cereals, beef, chicken, turkey, lamb, fish, pork, eggs, tofu and well-cooked legumes such as beans, lentils, and chickpeas.
-Iron-rich foods are important for proper growth and development of your baby.
-Between six and twelve months, infants should be offered iron-rich foods two or more times a day.
+The first solid foods to offer your baby are foods rich in iron.
+These foods include beef, chicken, turkey, lamb, fish, pork, eggs, tofu, well-cooked legumes such as beans, lentils, and chickpeas and iron-fortified infant cereals.

 • Pieces of soft-cooked vegetables and fruits